-Pull out the dipstick and wipe it with a clean rag or paper towel.

-Push it back in all the way, wait three seconds and then pull it back out again.
+- Flip the handle up and then pull out the dipstick and wipe it with a clean rag or paper towel. - Push it back in all the way, wait three seconds and then pull it back out again.

-Check both sides of the dipstick, and read the lower level.
-The fluid level must be in the COLD area for a cold check or in the HOT area or cross-hatched area for a hot check.

-If the fluid level is in the acceptable range, push the dipstick back in all the way.
+- Check both sides of the dipstick, and read the lower level.
+The fluid level must be in the COLD area for a cold check or in the HOT area or cross-hatched area for a hot check. - If the fluid level is in the acceptable range, push the dipstick back in all the way; then flip the handle down to lock the dipstick in place.